Self-referrals are welcomed. Your general physician does not need to refer you for psychological services, as you may seek them out on your own.

 I am registered with CVAP, a government funded program, which covers a portion of my full fee to help with the healing process associated with traumatic experiences.

 Emergency or Crisis

-If you are experiencing an emergency or crisis, please call 911 or the BC Phone 1-800-SUICIDE (1-800-784-2433) or go to the nearest hospital emergency room.
+If you are experiencing an emergency or crisis of a medical, mental health, or trauma-related nature, immediately call 911 or the BC suicide prevention phone-line at 1-800-SUICIDE (1-800-784-2433).
+You may also go to the nearest hospital emergency room to seek immediate support.

 In order to ensure full confidentiality and a secure transmission of information between therapist and client, it is necessary that you refrain from e-mailing me content related to your therapy sessions.
 However, should you choose to communicate via e-mail, I provide an encrypted address which you will be given during your time in my care.